Trademaxxing part3 : Testing our ITCH Parser

 pip install itchfeed

-itchfeed is a python library that parses incomming feeds or feeds from files for analysis.
+itchfeed is a python library that parses incoming feeds or feeds from files for analysis.
 We kinda don’t care about that because what we want is to do :

-***.NASDAQ_ITCH50 (raw market data bin file) -> a python object we can munipulate -> a stream of bytes into an ethernet frame -> into DUT using cocotbext.eth
+***.NASDAQ_ITCH50 (raw market data bin file) -> a python object we can manipulate -> a stream of bytes into an ethernet frame -> into DUT using cocotbext.eth

 And that’s exactly what it does ! which is great.
-I’ll let you read its simple yet lifesaving docs if you are interrested : link.
+I’ll let you read its simple yet lifesaving docs if you are interested : link.

 No need to compliment my libreoffice-draw skills, I already know how great these are.